jwarkentin/node-monkey/README.md

 ## Features

-* Log console output from your app to the browser console
+* Log console output from your app to a browser console for easier inspection
   - Provides a stream for those using Bunyan (see [here](doc/server.md#nodemonkeybunyan_stream))
 * Provides SSH capability so you can get a shell into your app for inspection, debugging or controlling your app
 * Register commands for your application that can be executed from the browser console or the SSH interface